 Don't you just love these tales.
 Can you stop and think for one second the hardship and the pleasure Richard would have gained during these pioneering years of the 1860's.
 Here he was just 41, he had his own business and he was going to make it work.
 He would have filled his wagon with feed for his horses and parts for his machines and set of for the week.
 I can imagine him sleeping under the stars, cooking on an open fire and occasionally being asked in at a farm to sleep in a real bed.
 How wonderful.

 All this hard work paid off for after only a nine months Richard Wanzer was too busy at his factory to sell direct.
 From this time on a fleet of agents grew and were procured around the world.
 By 1867 the factory was knocking out over 360 machines a month and employed 115 workers.

-Within 20 years Wanzer had agents in nearly every major city in North America and Europe and employed over 800 men women and children in Hamilton alone.
+Within 20 years Wanzer had agents in nearly every major city in North America and Europe.
+He employed over 800 men women and children in Hamilton alone.
 He had become Hamilton's most successful entrepreneur's and business man.